 Internationally recognised for high quality teaching, excellent facilities and unique opportunities.

-Embrace studio culture
+Embrace studio culture and community

 Join award-winning architects, artists and designers

 - Annually, students are selected for the month-long Venice Biennale fellowships through the British Council.
 This year these were awarded to Estelle Curtins, Agnes Fouda, Ella Wragg and Christina Morris

 - Students regularly received awards or commendations at the annual RIBA Presidents Medals Awards including Ian Davide Bugarin and Conor Lawless in 2021 and Oliver Reynolds in 2022

 - Fine Art undergraduate Jilly Topping had her work shown at the Royal Academy Summer Show